 The project has been awarded a Permit from the Norwegian Water Resources and Energy Directorate (NVE), a Power Purchase Agreement and Letter of Support with Hammerfest Energi, and an Exclusive Sponsorship Agreement with the Norwegian Coastal Administration, incorporating three man months into the project free of charge!

-The relatively higher sideways load generated by the leeward sails, due to the higher AoA yields a greater horizontal catenary than the upstream leg.
-This elegantly assures safe spacing between the two legs, which also minimize the inherent “Fence Effect” of the first row of sails, identified via the “Gyda” test rig in 2011.
+The relatively higher sideways load generated by the asymmetric sails on the downstream leg yields a greater horizontal catenary than the inverted sails inflict on the upstream leg.
+This elegantly assures safe spacing between the two legs, and minimize the inherent “Fence Effect” of the first row of sails, identified via the “Gyda” test rig in 2011, leaving a relatively untapped energy stream for the downstream leg.

 Well before the ropeway load capacity is challenged by the high sideways load a high Angle of Attack provokes, each individual sail autonomously decreases pitch, thus reducing excessive sideways load.
 In strong currents with concurrent high sideways loads, excess power is bled off in order not to compromise structural integrity of the ropeway system (similar to a yachtsman easing out his main sail in order to not overpower his heeling sailboat in strong winds).